SebastienCoste/chess_learning/cnn/chess_v3/README.md

 __Understanding what happens when a computer learns to play chess, explained for everyone__

 ## Chapter 1: The Multi-Level Pattern Detective
 Imagine you're looking at a chess board and trying to understand what's happening.
 You might first look at individual pieces and their immediate surroundings, then step back to see bigger patterns across the whole board.
-My chess AI does something similar, but it does both at the same time using what we call a "multi-scale detector."
+This chess AI does something similar, but it does both at the same time using what we call a "multi-scale detector".

 When the AI receives a chess position (think of it as a snapshot of the board at any moment), it immediately starts examining the position through two different "lenses" simultaneously.
 The first lens is like a magnifying glass that looks very closely at each square and its immediate neighbors.
 This helps spot things like whether a piece is under attack, if pieces are lined up in rows, or if there are immediate threats between nearby squares.